-Maps and Plats are part of the many records maintained in the Office of the Register of Deeds.
-These records are related to real property and have special laws that govern their recording.
+Maps and Plats are recorded surveys that are maintained in the Office of the Register of Deeds.
+These records are available in our e-vault

 Requirements For Recording Plats